 The Oxford shoe

 A pair of smart Oxford shoes is a must-have for every gent.
 Oxfords are leather shoes that have enclosed lacing, meaning the shoelace eyelets are stitched underneath the top section of the shoe to create a cleaner, more formal look.
 Originally from Scotland and Ireland, traditional Oxfords have a plain upper, although some modern styles may have small decorative patterning.
-Oxfords are popular due to their versatility and timeless design, making them the perfect men’s dress shoes for business events, weddings and swanky evening affairs.
+Oxfords are popular due to their versatility and timeless design, making them the perfect men’s dress shoes for business events, weddings and swanky evening dos.

 The Derby shoe